LiliaFramework/Lilia/documentation/docs/developer/hooks/teams.md

 # Teams

-This page documents the hooks defined by the teams module.
+This page documents hooks in the teams category.

 ---